mcaveniathor/nextree/README.md

 [![Rust](https://github.com/mcaveniathor/nextree/actions/workflows/rust.yml/badge.svg)](https://github.com/mcaveniathor/nextree/actions/workflows/rust.yml)
 [![Crates.io](https://img.shields.io/crates/l/toboggan)](https://lbesson.mit-license.org)

-Multithreaded command-line utility similar in function to tree, with logging and CSV output
+Nextree is a multithreaded (leveraging parallel iterators and threadpool from the [rayon](https://github.com/rayon-rs/rayon) crate) command-line utility similar in function to tree, with logging and CSV output

 ## Usage
+Set the log level using the RUST_LOG environment variable, either by exporting it or by prepending it to the command.
+RUST_LOG=OFF is recommended for maximum performance, or RUST_LOG=info for the most informative output.

 ```
 USAGE:
     nextree [OPTIONS] --path <PATH>